(1) Continuing education consists of educational activities designed to:

 (b) course title and description of content;

 (c) presenter or sponsor;

 (d) course date(s); and

 (9) All licensees will affirm understanding of their recurring duty to comply with continuing education requirements as a part of annual license renewal.

-(10) Licensees found to be in noncompliance with continuing education requirements may be subject to disciplinary action.
+(10) Licensees found to be in noncompliance with continuing education requirements may be subject to administrative suspension.
 Licensees may not apply continuing education hours used to complete delinquent continuing education plan requirements for the next continuing education reporting period.

 (11) Any continuing education hours required by disciplinary order do not apply toward the six hours that are required annually under this rule.